 Advice from TheDiamondStore.co.uk

-ALL the diamonds we sell at The Diamond Store are CONFLICT FREE.
+ALL the mined diamonds we sell at The Diamond Store are CONFLICT FREE.

-Did you see the 2006 movie, Blood Diamond, starring Leonardo DiCaprio?
-If so, you will be aware of the devastation caused by conflict diamonds, used to fund civil wars and terrorism.
+Did you ever see the film Blood Diamond starring Leonardo DiCaprio?
+If so, you will be aware of the devastation caused by conflict diamonds that are used to fund civil wars and terrorism.